 Meanwhile, there are reportedly conversations about Don Quixote, The Paper Magician, and 3 Men and a Baby.
 In other words, while Disney+ supposedly won't be focused on quantity, they've got a whole lot of original shows and film plans on deck already.

-The Disney Channel's hit series High School Musical will also get some new life by way of a very meta documentary-style series called High School Musical: The Musical: The Series.
-The show, set to premiere Nov.
-12, will star Joshua Bassett as a junior named Ricky, who attempts to win over his ex-girlfriend by starring alongside her in their school's production of High School Musical.
+The Disney Channel's hit series High School Musical is also getting some new life by way of a very meta documentary-style series called High School Musical: The Musical: The Series.
+The show, which premiered Nov.
+12, stars Joshua Bassett as a junior named Ricky, who attempts to win over his ex-girlfriend by starring alongside her in their school's production of High School Musical.
 (Watch a trailer)

 The popular Disney Channel series Lizzie McGuire, which ran from 2001 to 2004, is also being revived for the streaming service, with star Hilary Duff reprising the eponymous role.
 (Find out more about the series here)